-Are you a fearful person?
-While a little fear is good — like being afraid to walk alone at night in an unfamiliar neighborhood — too much fear can actually be harmful to your health.
-Take the fear of wearing hearing aids, for example.
-With studies indicating untreated hearing loss increases the risk of dementia, Alzheimer’s disease, social isolation, anxiety and depression, individuals with hearing loss should be flocking to their nearest hearing healthcare professional for diagnosis and treatment.
+Studies indicate untreated hearing loss increases health risks such as dementia, Alzheimer’s disease, social isolation, anxiety and depression.
+Given that information, you might think people with hearing loss would be flocking to their nearest hearing healthcare professional for diagnosis and treatment.
 Yet they aren’t.
-In fact, studies indicate most individuals wait an average of seven to 10 years before doing something about it.
+In fact, studies indicate most people wait seven to 10 years before doing something about it.

-If you’re really self-conscious about the way hearing aids look, ask a hearing healthcare professional if your hearing loss can be treated with a device that fits completely in your ear canal, or looks like it’s a Bluetooth earpiece.
+If you’re really self-conscious about the way hearing aids look, ask a hearing healthcare professional if your hearing loss can be treated with a hearing aid style that fits completely in your ear canal, or looks like it’s just a Bluetooth earpiece.
 Whether it’s a set of earbuds or a hearing aid, as long as it helps you hear better, you’ll not only appear younger, you’ll feel better, too.

 If fear of seeing the doctor is related to a fear of not knowing what will happen at your appointment, let us enlighten you.
 Although every hearing healthcare professional has their own procedure, here’s a general idea of what you can expect at your first hearing evaluation: